 Please note, you will need permission to use a park for this activity, otherwise, your insurance might be invalid.

 A walk in the Park is a programme of free short walks in local parks and open spaces in the City.
-There are 11 self guided walks that are available to use that can be completed at your own pace and at a time that suits you offering you the opportunity to improve both physical and mental wellbeing in a safe and relaxed atmosphere.
+11 self-guided walks are available to use that can be completed at your own pace and at a time that suits you offering you the opportunity to improve both physical and mental wellbeing in a safe and relaxed atmosphere.

 For more information, please visit our walk in the park page.

-Nottingham City Council is working with Best Foot Forward to offer a number of short walks in the Nottingham City area.
+Nottingham City Council is working with Best Foot Forward to offer several short walks in the Nottingham City area.
 These free guided health walks offer you the opportunity to improve your health, make new friends, have fun and get to know your local environment.
 Everyone welcome

 For more information and a list of the walks available in Nottingham, please visit www.walkingforhealth.org.uk/walkfinder/east-midlands/best-foot-forward.